Food veggies on display at a night market in Khon Kaen, Isaan, Thailand

 Sin arroz porfa.

-If a person thinks not having rice is odd, they may look funnily because of the request.
-If the rice comes, I try to avoid eating most of it; because it’s a completely useless starch food that my body will not thank me for eating.
+If a person thinks not having rice is odd, they may look at you funny.
+If the rice comes, I try to avoid eating most of it; because it’s a useless starch that my body won’t thank me for eating.

 Gastro awe-and-wonder often takes hold in a new place.
 I want to try everything.
-So I tend to sample food that is not serving my existence positively.
-It’s easy to overeat with new and exotic foodstuff around.
+So I tend to sample food that’s not serving my existence positively.
+That said, it’s easy to overeat when new and exotic foodstuff abound.

-I ended up sick with a stomach ache in the middle of the night after my first and only day in Colombo, Sri Lanka.
+After my first and only day in Colombo, Sri Lanka, I ended up sick with a stomach ache.
 The sub-par Sri Lankan bryani loaded with rice didn’t help.
 And the sweet cakes caused my digestive track to curse.
 In some areas of Colombo, like in Mt Lavinia, there is attractive looking food everywhere.
 Overeating caused me to feel sick for most of my second day in Sri Lanka.

-When I first arrived in Santa Marta last October, their street food was new, so I ate from a few hawkers, including an arepa con queso or purely grotesque empty carbs and useless cheese, and a cookie that might have consisted of 80% sugar.
-My feeling of wellness was not optimal that night.
+When arriving in Santa Marta last October, the street food was new, so I ate from a few hawkers, including an arepa con queso or purely grotesque empty carbohydrates and useless cheese, and a cookie that was so sweet it probably consisted of 80% sugar.
+My feeling of wellness was far from optimal that night.

 Only healthy food is allowed.